 One of the council’s main concerns was the condition of their existing paper cemetery map.
 The original paper cemetery map was not to scale and the council were concerned that, as space was running out, they needed to be able to know exactly what could be accommodated.

 Additionally, the inaccuracy of the original cemetery map meant that each information request required a visit to the cemetery and took around 45 minutes to resolve.

 Following a free demonstration of the software in action the Town Council decided to purchase Pear’s mapping package for use with cemetery, asset and event mapping.

 Free Ordnance Survey Data

-Pear Technology helped sign the council up to the Public Sector Mapping Agreement (PSMA).
-This is an agreement between the Government and Ordnance Survey that entitles organisations in the public sector to free map data.
+Pear Technology helped sign the council up to the Public Sector Geospatial Agreement (PSGA).
+This is an agreement between the Government and Ordnance Survey that entitles public sector organisations to free map data.
 If the council purchased this map data it would cost over £700 per annum.

 The OS MasterMap Topography Layer map data was cut to the parish boundary and converted into a format compatible with PT-Mapper Pro, Pear’s map editing software.
-This enabled the council to use a digital map of their town for council meetings, event planning and asset management.
+This enabled the council to present a digital map of their town at council meetings, and for event planning and asset management.